 A friend recently had a medical condition that required EMT (Emergency Medical Technician) response.
 The lead person asked my friend, who was flat on his back, “How much pain are you in where one means no pain and 10 is the worst pain you’ve ever experienced.”
-That oral presentation of the Verbal Response Scale (VRS) was based upon the commonly used Visual Analog Scale (VAS) for pain assessment.
+That oral presentation was based upon the commonly used Visual Analog Scale (VAS) for pain assessment.

 We’ll look at the evolution of the Visual Analog Pain Scale in the context of how measurement scales are presented to the respondent.

 In the surveying process, we typically use lots of scalar questions.
 You know, those 1-to-10 questions… We hope that they are interval rating scale questions, but that’s a separate discussion.
 At worst, they’re ordinal scale questions.

 The survey designer must decide how to present the scale to the respondent – a critical survey design decision.